HactarCE/Nomic-Rules/README.md

 ### #proposals

-The #proposals channel is governed by the [proposals](#proposals) section of the game rules.
+The #proposals channel is governed by [%proposals].

 ### #polls

-The #polls channel is governed by the [polls](#polls) section of the game rules.
+The #polls channel is governed by [%polls].

 ### #game-rules

-The #game-rules channel presents an alternate version of this rules document.
+The #game-rules channel contains this rules document.

 ## Activity